aws-samples/hyperledger-on-kubernetes/eks/README.md

 ### Step 5: Configure the EFS server URL
-On the EC2 instance created in Step 2 above, in the newly cloned hyperledger-on-kubernetes directory, update the following scripts so that the EFSSERVER variable contains the full URL of the EFS server created in Step 2. :
+On the EC2 instance created in Step 2 above, in the newly cloned hyperledger-on-kubernetes directory, update the following scripts so that the EFSSERVER variable contains the full URL of the EFS server created in Step 1:

 * fabric-main/gen-fabric.sh
 * workshop-remote-peer/gen-workshop-remote-peer.sh

-Do the following:

-In the AWS EFS console, obtain the full EFS URL for your new EFS.
+You can find the full EFS server URL in the AWS EFS console.
 The URL should look something like this:
 `EFSSERVER=fs-12a33ebb.efs.us-west-2.amazonaws.com`

-Then, back on the EC2 instance:
+In each script, look for the line starting with `EFSSERVER=`, and replace the URL with the one you copied from the EFS console.
+Using vi you can simply move the cursor over the first character after `EFSSERVER=` and hit the 'x' key until the existing URL is deleted.
+Then hit the 'i' key and ctrl-v to paste the new URL.
+Hit escape, then shift-zz to save and exit vi.
+See, you're a vi expert already.

 ```bash
 cd